mIRC-Scripters/mirckb/docs/source/beginner/aliases.rst

    ; or
    ... $example(A, B, C, D)

-Alias example will have $1 returning ‘A’, $2 returning ‘B’, $3 returning ‘C’, and $4 returning ‘D’.
+Alias example will have $1 returning 'A', $2 returning 'B', $3 returning 'C', and $4 returning 'D'.
 The total number of tokens available can be retrieved via the $0 identifiers.
 In this case $0 will return 4.

 The exact rules on how $N work is identical to the how they work with the /tokenize command.

 Aliases Tab
 -----------

 The aliases tab is designed specifically for aliases only.
-Note that because it can only be used for aliases, the “alias” prefix must be left out:
+Note that because it can only be used for aliases, the "alias" prefix must be left out:

 .. code:: text